LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs_autoEscalation.md

 #### Can you explain how the Auto Escalation Threshold counter works?

+In general, the counter is incremented each time a failure response is sent.

-The counter is incremented if either of the following occurs:
+More specifically, this happens if any of the following occurs:

+* The built-in, default fallback response is triggered.
+This can be the one that's specific to the question or the [built-in, default fallback response](conversation-builder-dialogs-fallback-dialogs.html).
-* A fallback dialog that contains only text interactions exists and is triggered.
+* A [fallback dialog](conversation-builder-dialogs-fallback-dialogs.html) that contains only text interactions exists and is triggered.
 * A fallback dialog that contains an API integration (e.g., a Knowledge Base integration) exists and is triggered.
-But the integration call failed, and the failure condition was not handled, triggering a system error message.

-{: .important}
-As the above suggests, this feature relies upon the existence of a [fallback dialog](conversation-builder-dialogs-fallback-dialogs.html) in the bot.
-If the bot doesn't have a fallback dialog, don't create an Auto Escalation dialog.
-An Auto Escalation dialog won't be triggered after the built-in, default fallback response is sent repeatedly.
+The integration call fails due to either zero results being returned or some other failure.
+The failure condition isn't handled via an [API failure match condition](conversation-builder-interactions-integrations.html#defining-conditions-based-on-the-result-of-the-api-integration), which triggers a system error message.
+It's the system error message that results in incrementing the counter.